BA(Hons), MArch, Architect

 BA(Hons), DipArch, RIBA, Architect

-Johnny Winter is one of three senior directors that make up our Practice Management Team, providing leadership to ensure that we deliver an excellent service for our clients and create high quality architecture.
+Johnny Winter is one of our Practice Leaders, who provide leadership to ensure that we deliver an excellent service for our clients and create high quality architecture.
 He has natural strengths in managing projects.
 Johnny joined the practice in 1988 and has extensive experience in a wide range of sectors but particularly Higher Education, Housing and Masterplanning.
 He has taught at a number of universities including Westminster, Dundee, Cambridge and Robert Gordon.

 Jonathan first joined Cullinan Studio in July 2010 after graduating from the University of Bath with First Class Honours.
 After graduating from his Part 2 at the University of Westminster, he rejoined the studio in August 2013.
 Previously, Jonathan has worked for Aaron Evans Architects and ADP, gaining experience through a series of educational, healthcare and residential projects.
 For his thesis Jonathan investigated the negated provision of mental health facilities and how design may intervene therapeutically.
 His thesis project utilised film as a medium for exploring time-based Architecture.